gi-no/blog_mean_stack/article2.md

 <div id="sns_authentication"></div>
 SNS authentication
 ========
 To use SNS authentication(Facebook, Twitter, Google), set up API key and SECRET key.
-Please refer [instruction in the previous article](http://engineering.paiza.io/entry/2015/07/08/153011#sns_link).
+Please refer to [the instructions in the previous article](http://engineering.paiza.io/entry/2015/07/08/153011#sns_link).

 <div id="debug"></div>
 Debug
 =========
-In case you failed deployment, check out server log file.
-Please refer [instruction in the previous article](http://engineering.paiza.io/entry/2015/07/08/153011#debug) for details.
+In case you failed deployment, check out the server log file.
+Please refer to [the instruction in the previous article](http://engineering.paiza.io/entry/2015/07/08/153011#debug) for details.

 % cd dist
 % heroku logs

-For about MongoDB operation, GUI tool like MongoHub is helpful.
-MongoDB URL can be retrieved from Heroku configuration.
+For about MongoDB operation, GUI tools like MongoHub are helpful.
+MongoDB URL can be retrieved from the Heroku configuration.

 % heroku config
 ...